 A puzzle table can provide a surface for working but you will still need a place to store papers, pens, pencils, markers, scissors, etc. We highly recommend this puzzle board as it has sliding compartments where you can tuck away all the supplies you need for the day.
 When you’re done and you want to make enough room for everyone else it’s seriously a one-step process of picking up the board and moving it elsewhere.

 When we talk about card tables, we aren’t talking about the ones at the casino.
 If you live in a house where at any given time the kitchen is packed, a card table is a perfect solution for a functional temporary work or learning space.
 Since it may become a semi-permanent fixture, we recommend something that’s functional and beautiful.
 There are many options to fit your kitchen style.
 For a more upscale look, we recommend the Meco Stakmore card table.
 It’s durable and lightly brushed with a stunning cherry finish.
-It quickly folds up at the end of the day so that you can reclaim your kitchen space for mealtime or for entertaining.
+It quickly folds up at the end of the day so that you can reclaim your kitchen space for mealtime, entertaining, almost anything!

 Work, Eat and Play Comfortably

 Now that the national consensus is to stay at home and wait out the coronavirus, ideally, your kitchen is a warm and welcoming place from all the uncertainty and potential stress that comes with the changes we’ve all had to make to keep our families safe.
-If you find yourself dreading the time you are spending in your kitchen due to uncomfortable temperatures, consider adding a wall-mounted radiant panel to bathe your kitchen in radiant warmth especially during the fall and winter season.
+If you find yourself dreading the time you are spending in your kitchen due to uncomfortable temperatures, go for the option of adding a wall-mounted radiant panel to bathe your kitchen in radiant warmth.
+You could go for that during the fall and winter seasons.

 Wall-mounted radiant panels provide supplemental heat for areas where your forced air system may not be providing enough heat for a cozy hang out spot.
 Radiant Panels have an even more important feature for this season of covid - unlike forced air systems, dust and allergens are not spread around the ducts and vents when in use.
 You can consider closing off the forced air for your kitchen or any room and let the radiant panel be the primary heat source - only turning on the forced air if on occasion you need a quick build-up of heart.